louisjeon/louisjeon.github.io/_pages/about.md

 comments: false
 ---

-Software engineer who's deeply interested in AI, NLP and Quant Finance.
+I'm a software engineer who's deeply interested in AI, NLP and Quant Finance.